iodigital-com/io-technology/data/blog/convention-over-configuration-with-redwoodjs.md

 your toolbelt is likely to pay off in the long run.

-It's also worth mentioning that while building CRUD apps with Redwood is a breeze, you might want to evaluate whether the pre-rendering feature is sufficient for your use case when server side rendering is your primary concern.
+It's also worth mentioning that while building CRUD apps with Redwood is a breeze, you might want to evaluate whether the prerender feature is sufficient for your use case when server side rendering is your primary concern.
 There might be better options out there.

 Finally, while I think their docs are great, there are not that many resources out there that are suitable for complete